jrp244/byu-cs324/hw-sockets/README.md

 (replace the "port" on the right-hand side of the colon with the actual port you used).

-Use the man page for `ss` for more on how to use these options.
+See the man page for `ss` for more on how to use these options.

- 12. *Why does the `ss` output show a relationship between client and server before any messages are sent from client to server?* Hint: see the man page for `tcp`, specifically within the first two paragraphs of the "DESCRIPTION" section.
+ 13. *Why does the `ss` output show an established connection ("ESTAB") between client and server before any messages are sent from client to server?*
+     Hint: see the man page for `tcp`, specifically within the first two paragraphs of the "DESCRIPTION" section.

 Make the following modification:
-  - Remove the 30-second `sleep()`.
+  - In `client.c`, remove the 30-second `sleep()`.

 Re-run `make` to rebuild both binaries.
 Interrupt and restart the server in the top-left "remote" pane.